Depreciation and amortisation

 • Related parties as defined under clause 9 of the Ind AS 24 'Related Party Disclosures' have been identified based on representations made by key management personnel and information available with the Company.
 All above transactions are in the ordinary course of business and on arms' length basis.
 All outstanding balances are to be settled in cash (except deemed equity and preferential warrants) and are unsecured (except secured non-convertible debentures issued to related parties which are disclosed appropriately).

-• Provisions for gratuity, compensated absences and other long term service benefits are made for the Company as a whole and the amounts pertaining to the key management personnel are not specifically identified and hence are not included above.
+• Provisions for gratuity, compensated absences and other long-term service benefits are made for the Company as a whole and the amounts pertaining to the key management personnel are not specifically identified and hence are not included above.

-C 5.50 crore was invested in exchange traded fund by Bajaj Financial Securities Ltd. in the name of Bajaj Finance Ltd and redeemed by Bajaj Finance Ltd during the period.
+• During the previous year, Bajaj Finance Limited had given C 10.50 crore to Bajaj Financial Securities Limited for margin requirements out of which C 5.50 crore was invested in exchange traded fund by Bajaj Financial Securities Limited in the name of Bajaj Finance Limited and redeemed by Bajaj Finance Limited during the previous year.

 • Non-convertible debentures (NCDs) transactions include only issuance from primary market,and outstanding balance is balances of NCDs held by related parties as on reporting date.

-• The above disclosures have been made for related parties identified as such only to be in conformity with the Ind As 24 'Related Party Disclosures'.
+• The above disclosures have been made for related parties identified as such only to be in conformity with the Ind AS 24 'Related Party Disclosures'.

-44 Capital
+46 Capital

 The Company actively manages its capital base to cover risks inherent to its business and meet the capital adequacy requirement of RBI.
 The adequacy of the Company's capital is monitored using, among other measures, the regulations issued by RBI.